 -

-COS Chunky Pure Cashmere Crew-Neck Jumper: This dupe also nails the design, material, and fit.
+COS Chunky Pure Cashmere Crew-Neck Jumper: This style also nails the design, material, and fit.

 Tip: If you want a sweater that feels and looks almost exactly like the designer version, start with H&M or COS.